redaddict/Sales_prsdiction_using_python/README.md

 # Sales_prsdiction_using_python

+#Oasis  Infobytes

- Task 5 - SALES PREDICTION USING PYTHON      Problem Statement: As a Data Scientist in a product / Service based company , Try to predict the future sales of the product considering the budget the company spent on different Advertisement Tools Use Machine Learning Techniques for Sales Prediction using Python Programming.
+ Task 5 - SALES PREDICTION USING PYTHON

+ Problem Statement: As a Data Scientist in a product / Service based company , Try to predict the future sales of the product considering the budget the company spent on different Advertisement Tools Use Machine Learning Techniques for Sales Prediction using Python Programming.